-During the years ended May 31, 2023 and 2022, the Authority invested a portion of its idle funds in Long-term (Greater than 90 day term) Certificates of Deposit and GNMA Bonds.
+During the years ended May 31, 2024 and 2023, the Authority invested a portion of its idle funds in Long-term (Greater than 90 day term) Certificates of Deposit and in the New Jersey Cash Management Fund.

 GASB Statement No. 40 - Deposit and Investment Risk Disclosures requires the Authority to disclose its deposits and investment policies regarding certain type of investment risks.